Skip to main content

 Sales and use taxes, exemption for sale of fruit and agricultural products further provided for, all sales tax exemptions incorporated in use tax, Secs.
 40-23-4, 40-23-62 am'd.

-Under existing law, an exemption from the state sales tax is provided for the sale of fruit or agricultural products by a person or corporation that planted, cultivated, and harvested the fruit or agricultural products.
-Under existing law, sales tax exemptions and use tax exemptions are not consistent.
+• Adds a sales tax exemption for the sale of fruit or agricultural products by the person or corporation that planted, cultivated, and harvested the products, when the land is owned or leased by the seller.

 Subjects